 Click Connect to initiate a connection.
 If you're just making a bookmark for later, click OK.

 The first time you connect you will see a window titled "Unknown host key".
 Check the "Always trust this host, add this key to the cache" box and click OK.
-This will store Odyssey's key for future use.
+This will store cluster key for future use.

 A password prompt box will pop up.
 Enter your RC account password here.